nereacal/python-data-science/visualizing-data/basics-visualization-tools/basic_visualization_tools.md

 ------
 Is a type of plot where lenght of each bar is proportional to the values of a variable at a given point of time.
 ```
-import matplotlib as mpl
-import matplotlib.pyplot as plt

 df.plot(kind='bar')
 ```